 This is not to say that all staff should take the cleanliness of their desk for granted.
 Daily habits are key in maintaining basic hygiene levels.
 Regular hand washing will prevent the transmission of germs around a space.
 We mean before and after eating and after coming in from outside, not just on using the loo!
 If you do need to eat at your desk, lay a cloth napkin under your food to prevent direct contact and collect crumbs.

-General office cleaning will ensure that your the desk surfaces in your office maintain a high level of hygiene.
+General office cleaning will ensure that the desk surfaces in your office maintain a high level of hygiene.
 From daily to weekly cleaning, the build up of bacteria on both the desk and the equipment on that desk will be managed.
 Your contract will ensure that standards remain constant across the whole office so the passing of germs from person to person is decreased.

-Required less regularly, consistent IT focussed cleaning is a detail that marks the difference in overall office desk hygiene.
+Required less regularly, consistent IT focused cleaning is a detail that marks the difference in overall office desk hygiene.
 With specialist equipment to disinfect even the tiniest crevices in your IT kit, a good cleaning contractor like CJH Cleaning will not just aid the health of your desk workers, but also the equipment itself!

 By removing the ‘personal responsibility’ of desk cleaning, a business manager or owner essentially gives their staff an added ‘perk’ to their employment.
 Office workers enjoy the comfort of working in a clean and maintained environment, while enjoying the space to focus on their roles and business.